 Examination Regulations require satisfactory completion of Coursework.
 With Materials Science being a practical subject, the full set of Practical Classes is an essential component of the coursework.
-To be judged satisfactory, candidates must normally have achieved at least 40% overall, and have submitted a report for marking on each of the practicals listed in this course handbook (see Table 6 above).
+To be judged satisfactory, candidates must normally have achieved at least 40% overall, and have submitted a report for marking on eleven of the practicals as defined in this course handbook (see

+Table 6 above); the twelfth practical, Materials Selection must be completed and poster produced by all members of each practical group.
 The examiners may consider that non-submission of even one report indicates a lack of engagement with the practical side, and deem performance to be non-satisfactory.